 Wear-and-tear and fouling can decrease energy efficiency directly or force components to operate outside their most efficient ranges.
 A poorly maintained asset may substantially deviate from the operation design, leading to difficulties in process control.

 While well-maintained assets do perform more efficiently during operation, disruptions caused by frequent plant maintenance can lead to throughput reduction.
-In fact, production losses during plant maintenance can exceed the cost of repairing and replacing assets by 5-10 times, so keeping downtime to a minimum is critical to the profitability of a plant.
+In fact, production losses during plant maintenance can exceed the cost of repairing and replacing assets by 5-10 times, so keeping downtime to a minimum is critical to the profitability of plant operations.

 The most basic plant maintenance regimen is run-to-failure, under which equipment and assets are operated until they fail.
 Maintenance and servicing only occur when conditions have disrupted the operation of the asset.
 This can be the riskiest strategy for plant maintenance, as the downtime is always unplanned.
 It is also the most expensive.
 If the equipment needed to repair or replace the components that have failed is unavailable at the time of failure, expensive delays may occur as these assets are sourced and brought online.